shyamendrasingh/amit2020cs.github.io/_posts/2018-02-04 Welcome -to-Voyage.markdown

 Welcome to the Voyage Of Amit Singh

    It is my experiment.
 I decide to go for gym and start(16-12-2017) first day is saturday, I came from last exam about 2 pm and very excited for gym.
-The time for gym is evening 6:30 and I ready at 5:45 with sport shoe and jeans(because I dont know the track pant is required in gym ), I am waiting a person for half an hour who used to go for gym regulary about last 3-4 years.
+The time for gym is evening 6:30 and I ready at 5:45 with sport shoe and track pant, I am waiting a person for half an hour who used to go for gym regulary about last 3-4 years.
 Listening indian song(mere sapno ki rani kab aayogi tum ) in the car i reached at gym door.
-Where I get the large banner of God(Hanuman) I feel cool and piece after this image.I met the gym trainer who speak kya karoge , I repied weight gain karna hai.
+Where I get the large banner of God(Hanuman) I feel cool and piece after this image.I met the gym trainer who speak kya karoge , I replied weight gain karna hai.
 After this
 (1)I run  bicycle for 5 min
 (2) chest exercise kewal rod without any wieght 15times then 2.5kg(12) and 5kg(10).
 (3) chest with slant sleep and same as exercise 2 for some gap of time